-Who was Padre Pio of Pietrelcina also known as Saint Pio – Today St. Pio of Pietrelcina is devoutly honored with the saints in the entire Church.
+Who is Padre Pio of Pietrelcina also known as Saint Pio – Padre Pio described himself as nothing more than a «poor friar who prays» – Today St. Pio of Pietrelcina is devoutly honored with the saints in the entire Church.

 St. Padre Pio (Francesco Forgione) was born the afternoon of May 25, 1887, to Giuseppa de Nunzio and Grazio Forgione in a humble house in Pietrelcina, a village in southern Italy.
 Padre Pio was still a child when the ecstasies and apparitions that were to accompany him for his whole life began.

 In the courtyard of the church of Sant’Anna, while the neighborhood children were playing with abandon, Padre Pio spent his time sitting on the wall, praying and reading the Gospel.
 Prayer was his daily companion.
 In this place of peace and tranquility, by those ways that the Lord alone knows, Padre Pio met Brother Camillo from Sant’Elia a Pianisi, a Capuchin with a flowing black beard, whom his superiors had entrusted with collecting alms in the countryside.

 His acquaintance with the alms-collecting friar marked the young man’s life; at sixteen he decided to enter the convent and don the holy habit.
 For Padre Pio the choice wasn’t easy, but the desire to obey the Lord’s call and follow him under the banner of the poor saint of Assisi was quite strong.
 As a novice in Morcone and then a student in various other convents in the province of Sant’Angelo, he was for all an example to imitate, a blameless novice.